ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 ## [From _Yorkville enquirer._](https://chroniclingamerica.loc.gov/lccn/sn84026925/1895-09-25/ed-1/seq-4)

 #### 1895-09-25 &middot; Yorkville, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

+courtship on the spot ;
+but the place not suiting a formal declaration,
+the exigency suggested the
+following plan : He politely handed
+his fair neighbor a Bible open, with a
+pin stuck in the following text:
+Second Epistle of John, verse 5:
-beseech thee lady, not as
+&quot;And now I beseech thee lady, not as
 though I wrote a new commandment
 unto thee, but that which we had from
 the beginning, that we love another.&quot;